 The Center for Language and Culture (CLC) offers the opportunity for supervised self-directed language study.
-Depending on student enrollment and the availability of resources, offerings may include American Sign Language (ASL) or Teaching of English to Speakers of Other Languages (TESOL).
+Depending on student enrollment and the availability of resources, offerings may include American Sign Language (ASL) or English for Speakers of Other Languages (ESOL).
 Students contemplating such study must submit an application to the Instructor as early as possible during registration.

 American Sign Language (ASL)